zmeyc/UITestUtils/README.md

 Also, it's not yet possible to capture screenshots in a controlled manner while running the test.
 It would be very handy to group them by device or screen size for AppStore submission.

-This library adds some helper functions to solve these issues.
+This library adds a set of helper functions to solve these issues.

 ## How it works

-This framework consists of two subprojects:
+The library consists of two subprojects:

  * **UITestUtils** is to be used in UI tests.
 It contains extensions to XCTestCase.
 Some functions use sockets to communicate with the app being tested if something needs to be done on the app side.

  * **UITestServer** is to be be linked with the app being tested to serve UITestUtils requests.
-It uses private APIs for screenshot capture, but they're commented out in non-Debug builds.
+It uses private APIs for screenshot capture and screen rotation, but they're commented out in non-Debug builds.

 ## Contacts